Categories: Algorithms, Quantum information.

 Deutsch-Jozsa circuit

 There are NN qubits in initial state 0\Ket{0}, and one in 1\Ket{1}.
-For clarity, the oracle UfU_f works like so:
+The oracle UfU_f performs this action:

 x1x2xNyUfx1xNyf(x1,...,xN)\begin{aligned} \Ket{x_1} \Ket{x_2} \cdots \Ket{x_N} \Ket{y} \quad \to \boxed{U_f} \to \quad \Ket{x_1} \cdots \Ket{x_N} \Ket{y \oplus f(x_1, ..., x_N)} \end{aligned}